 In keeping with President Ford’s legacy, the Ford School seeks to inspire the next century of citizens, public servants, and leaders.
-On the occasion of the100th anniversary of the Ford School and the 101st anniversary of President Ford’s birth, we launch an effort to raise $3 million to permanently endow two full graduate fellowships for the most exceptional Ford School applicants.
-Gerald R. Ford Presidential Fellows will:
+On the occasion of the 100th anniversary of the Ford School and the 101st anniversary of President Ford’s birth, we launched an effort to raise $3 million to permanently endow two full graduate fellowships for the most exceptional Ford School applicants.
+Gerald R. Ford Presidential Fellows:

 - Exemplify the president’s commitment to bipartisan cooperation and civility,

-- Be deeply and positively engaged in community service, and
+- Are deeply and positively engaged in community service, and

 - Intend to pursue a lifelong career in the public sector.

-Bilal Baydoun, the 2015 Gerald R. Ford Presidential Fellow, is a foreign policy associate at the Clinton Foundation.
-Prior to this role, Baydoun focused his policy education on government performance management, U.S. social policy, and international affairs.
-In 2016, he served as the foreign policy intern at the Clinton Foundation, supporting the foundation’s international engagements and government relations capacity.
+Bilal Baydoun, the 2015 Gerald R. Ford Presidential Fellow, is a policy and communications advisor for the Michigan Department of Attorney General.
+He has also served as a Foreign Policy Associate at the Clinton Foundation and a Government Innovation Fellow at the Harvard Kennedy School.
+Baydoun focused his Ford School policy education on government performance management, U.S. social policy, and international affairs.
 Baydoun was previously a business analyst at the Detroit-based Data Consulting Group, where he worked to deliver solutions in multiple corners of the healthcare sector.
 As a first-generation college student, he volunteered extensively for Doors of Opportunity, a student-led organization that provides financial aid and college admissions advice to secondary students in Dearborn's Arab community.
 Baydoun holds a bachelor's degree in history from the University of Michigan and a master's degree in public policy from the Ford School.